google/comprehensive-rust/src/chromium/testing.md

-* QR has very little functionality in the first-party Rust layer (it's just a thin FFI glue) and therefore uses the existing C++ unit tests for testing both the C++ and the Rust implementation (parametrizing the tests so they enable or disable Rust using a `ScopedFeatureList`).
+* QR has very little functionality in the first-party Rust layer (it's just a thin FFI glue) and therefore uses the existing C++ unit tests for testing both the C++ and the Rust implementation (parameterizing the tests so they enable or disable Rust using a `ScopedFeatureList`).

 * Hypothetical/WIP PNG integration may need to implement memory-safe